 Lecturers

-Ferdinando Auricchio (FA).
-Professor of Mechanics of Solids at the University of Pavia, Italy.
-FA main research topics span over constitutive modeling of innovative materials, biomechanics and finite element methods.
-He is currently leading one of the five strategic project for the whole University of Pavia, project entitled “3D@UniPV: Virtual Modeling and Additive Manufacturing (3D printing) for Advanced Materials”.
+Ferdinando Auricchio.
+Professor of Mechanics of Solids at University of Pavia, Italy.
+Expertise: constitutive modeling of innovative materials, biomechanics, FEM.
+Projects: “3D@UniPV: Virtual Modeling and Additive Manufacturing (3D printing) for Advanced Materials”.

-Manfred Bischoff (MB).
-Professor and head of the Institute for Structural Mechanics at the University of Stuttgart.
-Winner in 2000 of the EUROMECH European Young Scientist Award and in 2008 of the IACM Young Investigator Award, elected in 2012 fellow of the International Association for Computational Mechanics (IACM).
-His main research topics are nonlinear computational structural mechanics and dynamics, modeling and analysis of shells, finite element technology, structural optimization, contact problems, isogeometric analysis, adaptive structures.
+Manfred Bischoff.
+Head and Professor of Institute of Structural Mechanics at University of Stuttgart, Germany.
+Expertise: nonlinear computational structural mechanics and dynamics, modeling and analysis of shells, FE technology, structural optimization, contact problems, isogeometric analysis, adaptive structures.

-Robert L. Taylor (RLT).
-Professor in the Graduate School, Department of Civil and Environmental Engineering, University of California, Berkeley.
-His main research areas cover several areas of computational mechanics including: element technology, contact problems, solution algorithms and software development.
-He is well known for his co-authored books on the finite element method (with O.C.
-Zienkiewicz et al.) and development of the finite element program FEAP.
+Robert L. Taylor.
+Professor of the Graduate School, Department of Civil and Environmental Engineering, University of California, Berkeley, USA.
+Expertise: computational mechanics, element technology, contact problems, solution algorithms and software development.